Peasant Loaf from Ale Barme

 20 minutes before I wanted to bake my bread, I put my baking stone in the oven on one shelf and my broiler pan on the shelf underneath it and preheat it to 450 degrees.

-When I was ready to bake the loaves slide them from the peel onto the baking stone pour some hot water in the broiler pan, shut the oven quickly and bake the loaves for 20-25 minutes depending on how big.
+When I was ready to bake the loaves I slid them from the peel onto the baking stone, poured some hot water into the broiler pan, and shut the oven quickly.
 I must tell you these were the most solid loaves I have ever worked with; I didn’t need to put the meal on the peel, but oh well.